jtvaughan/libpt/README.txt

 Readers:

-    Parsers use readers to get characters from various sources.
-The following are provided by libpt:
+    Parsers use readers to get characters from various sources.  libpt provides the following:

         FileReader -- DSV.h

-            FileReaders supply characters from C FILEs to parsers.
+            FileReaders supply characters from C FILEs.

         StringReader and CStringReader -- StringReader.h

-            These two classes supply characters from C++ and C strings, respectively, to parsers.
+            These two classes supply characters from C++ and C strings, respectively.

 Other Headers:

     Exceptions.h

         This header defines many of libpt's exceptions.

+    StringToNumber.h

+        This header defines templated functions that wrap C's strto* functions for C and C++ strings.

 Copyright: